falkr/ttm4175/pages/prep-iot-http-json.md

 server for that.
 This server will be able to serve a simple website and we will use it to store data from the Raspberry Pi.

+You remember that we worked with something similar in the second week, where we created a website on an Apache web server.
+This time, we use the webserver to build a smart home system, and we also program it in Python instead of using Apache.

 ## Learning Goals